RADIATION ONCOLOGY

 Bone Marrow Cancer

-Often used to treat cancers like leukemia and myeloma, radiation therapy can help reduce the spread of malignant cells.
+Often used to treat cancers like leukemia and myeloma, radiation therapy can help reduce the spread of malignant cells throughout the body.

 Breast Cancer

-Radiation is frequently employed after surgery to destroy any remaining cancer cells in the breast tissue.
+Radiation is frequently employed following surgery to destroy any remaining cancer cells present in the breast tissue.

 Gastrointestinal Cancer

-Cancers in the digestive system, such as stomach and colon cancers, often benefit from radiation, either pre- or post-surgery.
+Cancers of the digestive system, such as stomach and colon cancers, often benefit from radiation, either before or after surgery.

 Treatment

-Removal of the tumor is often the primary goal, especially when combined with chemotherapy or radiation.
+Removal of the tumor is often the primary goal, especially when combined with chemotherapy or radiation for better results.

 Genitourinary Cancer

-Bladder, kidney, and prostate cancers are commonly treated with radiation, providing an effective alternative to surgery.
+Bladder, kidney, and prostate cancers are commonly treated with radiation, providing an effective and reliable alternative to surgery.

 Lymphoma

-Both Hodgkin and non-Hodgkin lymphomas respond well to targeted radiation therapy.
+Both Hodgkin and non-Hodgkin lymphomas respond well to carefully targeted radiation therapy.

 Leukemia and Myeloma

-Blood cancers often require a combination of radiation and chemotherapy.
+Blood cancers often require a strategic combination of radiation and chemotherapy for optimal treatment results, supporting full recovery.

 External Beam Radiation Therapy

 This is the most common form of radiation therapy.
 It uses a machine outside the body to direct high-energy beams precisely at the tumor.
-It’s typically used to treat cancers such as breast, lung, prostate, and brain.
+It is typically used to treat cancers such as breast, lung, prostate, and brain.

 Gentle & Painless